nnhubbard/ZSImageView/README.md

 Options to Round Edges
 ---
 There are five options you can use to round the edges of your `ZSImageView`. `ZSRoundCornerTopLeft`, `ZSRoundCornerTopRight`, `ZSRoundCornerBottomLeft`, `ZSRoundCornerBottomRight`, `ZSRoundCornerAll`.
-These can be combined to round a few edges or you can use `ZSRoundCornerAll` to round all of the edges.
+These can be combined to round a few edges or you can use `ZSRoundCornerAll` to round all of the edges. `ZSRoundCornerNone` is also available to reset the corners to none when reusing a `ZSImageView`, such as when using it in a `UITableViewCell`.

 How to use in your App
 ---